-Problem sheets and exams: The course is accompanied by four Problem Sheets, which will be discussed in your classes.
+Problem sheets and exams: The course is accompanied by one introductory problem sheet (Sheet 0) to which you will be given solutions, and four further Problem Sheets, which will be discussed in your classes.
 Three classes, covering Problem Sheets 1, 2 and 3, are scheduled in Hilary Term.
 Your last class will be in Trinity Term and will cover Problem Sheet 4, your vacation work.
-In amongst the problems on the problem sheets will also be example exam questions.
 What material is examinable will be made clear throughout the course.